-While the exact cause of why these cartilage rings weaken and collapse is unknown, there are several theories proposed.
-Genetic predisposition, nutritional deficiencies including Glucosamine/Chondroitin, excessive barking, other systemic or upper airway disease, and even prior trauma or smoke inhalation are proposed causes.
+While the exact cause of why these cartilage rings weaken and collapse is unknown, several theories exist.
+Genetic predisposition, nutritional deficiencies, including Glucosamine/Chondroitin, excessive barking, other systemic or upper airway diseases, and even prior trauma or smoke inhalation are all proposed causes.

-Several breeds of dogs are predisposed to developing a collapsing trachea including the Yorkshire Terrier, Toy Poodle, Chihuahua, Pomeranian, and Shih Tzu.
-It is most commonly a disease of middle age to older small breed dogs although young dogs can also be affected.
+Several breeds of dogs are especially predisposed to developing a collapsing trachea, including the Yorkshire Terrier, Toy Poodle, Chihuahua, Pomeranian, and Shih Tzu.
+It is most commonly a disease of middle age to older small breed dogs, although young dogs can also be affected.

 While there is no cure for collapsing tracheas, cases can often be medically managed with medications designed to reduce the associated inflammation or suppress the cough reflex.
-In more advanced cases, surgical placement of a stent can be considered to hold the trachea open, although side effects and risks should be discussed with a veterinary surgeon before electing.
+In more advanced cases, surgical placement of a stent can be considered to hold the trachea open.
+However, side effects and risks should be discussed with a veterinary surgeon before electing for this option.

 In many cases, tracheal collapse is not life-threatening but is uncomfortable for your pet.
 In rare cases, dogs will present with cyanosis, blue discoloration of the gums or tongue.
 Dogs that are cyanotic will require life-saving care, including oxygen supplementation, until stabilized.